PolyganovIS/Urls/README.txt

 Changes saves in commit

-SOMETHING WRONG I CAN FEEL IT
+SOMETHING WRONG I CAN FEEL IT!!!